liddiard/google-sheet-s3/README.md

 ## Usage notes

 - The add-on only looks at the sequentially first sheet tab (called "Sheet1" by default).
 It won't publish or respond to changes on other tabs.
-- The add-on will ignore columns that don't have a value in the header ("A" row) of the spreadsheet.
+- The add-on will ignore columns that don't have a value in the header (row 1) of the spreadsheet.
 - The add-on will ignore empty rows, skipping over them to the next row with values.
 - A missing value in a row is represented in the JSON as the absence of the corresponding key for that object.
 So, if you have a column that could have missing or optional values, be sure to check for the presence/absence of that property in any code that works with the JSON. (e.g. use `.hasOwnProperty(columnHeaderName)` in JavaScript)